CBC Sports

 CBC Sports is the division of the Canadian Broadcasting Corporation responsible for English-language sports broadcasting.
 The CBC's sports programming primarily airs on CBC Television, CBCSports.ca, and CBC Radio One.
 (The CBC's French-language Radio-Canada network also produces sports programming.)

 Once the country's dominant sports broadcaster, in recent years it has lost many of its past signature properties – such as the Canadian Football League, Toronto Blue Jays baseball, Canadian Curling Association championships, the Olympic Games for a period, the FIFA World Cup, and the National Hockey League – to the cable specialty channels TSN and Sportsnet.
-The CBC has maintained partial rights to the NHL as part of a sub-licensing agreement with current rightsholder Rogers Media (maintaining the Saturday-night Hockey Night in Canada and playoff coverage), although this coverage is produced by Sportsnet, as opposed to the CBC itself as was the case in the past.
+The CBC maintained partial rights to the NHL through 2026 as part of a sub-licensing agreement with current rightsholder Rogers Media (maintaining the Saturday-night Hockey Night in Canada and playoff coverage), although this coverage was produced by Sportsnet, as opposed to the CBC itself as was the case in the past.

 As a result of funding reductions from the federal government, increased costs for licensing, and decreased revenues, in April 2014, the CBC announced it would no longer bid for professional sports broadcasting rights.
 The CBC has since used its digital platforms to provide overflow coverage of events not on television, and simulcasts of television coverage.
-Since then, the CBC's in-house sports coverage has been largely focused on Olympic sports, other domestic amateur and semi-professional competitions such as the Canadian Hockey League (CHL), along with coverage of Spruce Meadows' show jumping competitions.
+Since then, the CBC's in-house sports coverage has been largely focused on Olympic sports, other domestic amateur and semi-professional competitions.

 The majority of CBC Television's sports coverage is broadcast on weekend afternoons, under the blanket title CBC Sports Presents (formerly Road to the Olympic Games from 2015 to 2022, and CBC Sports Weekend prior to 2015).
-CBC Sports also streams all of its programming, as well as other event coverage not shown on television, via its website and digital platforms.
+CBC Sports also streams all of its programming, as well as other event coverage not shown on television, via its website and digital platforms (including the CBC Sports app and CBC Gem).

 Former CEO of Curling Canada Greg Stremlaw was the head of CBC Sports from April 10, 2015 to January 2019.